 Group 2: How to make a Presentation: Includes a Decision Briefing, Backbriefing, Training Session, offer your opinion/assessment, Situation Report, Progress Briefing, Follow up and Follow through, and conduct a Rehearsal.

 Group 3: How to conduct a Meeting: Includes Problem-Solving Process, Brainstorming, Risk Assessment, After-Action Review, Quarterly Progress Briefing, Problem Resolution Meeting, and In-Progress Review.

 Group 4: Other Skills: Including anticipate problems, lead, plan, organize, resolve conflict, decide, delegate, inspire, motivate, encourage, direct, research, recognize, respond, reprimand, budget, praise, listen, negotiate, coach, provide feedback, improve customer service, schedule, staff a document, collaborate, achieve consensus, track, supervise, Follow through, coordinate, facilitate, inspect, correct, set standards, measure results, make improvements, solve problems and exploit opportunities.

-All the key tasks you’ll want your team members to perform are contained within The Effectiveness Guide.
+All the key tasks you’ll want your team members to perform are contained within this site.
 Based on the functions your members perform, which tasks do you want them to master?

 Step 2: Determine your Collective Tasks

 Are there some tasks that must be performed by more than one person?
 If so, you have a collective or team task.
 Collective tasks describe the exact team desired performance under actual operational conditions and are derived from unit goals and assignments.
 These tasks are normally managed separately from individual tasks and are clearly defined, discrete, and measurable action which requires organized team or unit performance and leads to the accomplishment of a goal or assignment.